 High demand for free or low-cost home- and community-based services for older adults collides with limited funding to create an enormous unmet need in nearly every service area in PSA 11.
 The waitlist is full of people who aren't prioritized as "frail enough" to receive services, yet they have been assessed to be in need of those services.
 Many elders in the community tell stories about people who only made a few dollars more than the income threshold, or people whose only asset-their home-keeps them from qualifying for assistance.
-The 2024 Client Satisfaction Survey demonstrated that 80% of clients survey stated that these services help them remain in their home or in the community, and that 80% of the survey respondents were satisfied with the services they received.

 As the months on the waitlist drag on, many elders-and their caregivers-may face deteriorating health, dwindling finances, and possibly even death.
 Meanwhile, growing numbers of elders in PSA 11 will continue to stress the administrative and service delivery capacities of the Alliance for Aging and the Aging Network in PSA 11.